fqqlsun/LEAF_production/docs/user_manual.md

 ## 2. Run LEAF Production Tool

-Running LEAF production tool is straightforward.
+It is recommanded to run LEAF production tool using a Notebook comes with LEAF production tool package.
+To do so, follow the next steps:

+(1) Open **Anaconda Prompt** and activate your conda virtual environment dedicated for LEAF production tool, if you have not done these yet.

+(2) Issue **`jupyter notebook`** command from the local drive where you store the LEAF production tool package (use **`cd drive`** command to go to a desired local drive).

 Only a few python statements are needed.
 The following python program is a typical sample to execute LEAF production tool.

 ![](/wiki_images/leaf_tool_code.jpg)